 Dr Kumar told us that such claims have been doing the rounds since the first wave of the coronavirus.

 "These things have no scientific basis and putting anything into the nose may actually be dangerous for the person who does it."Dr Arvind Kumar

 He added that ginger has no local effect.
 "People will take a large amount and shove the whole thing into the nose.
 It might lead to blockage of nose, aspiration of some pieces into the windpipe and all kinds of damages," he said.

 What About Infections and pH Levels?

 In the video, the gentleman says that dry ginger is alkaline and has a high pH value, and upon ingestion “instantly” kills infections, which “are acidic and have low pH.”
-While in 2020, we spoke to Dr Shaheed Jameel, a virologist, who rubbished the claim saying, “The relation between alkaline foods and coronavirus is totally baseless.”
+While debunking a similar claim in 2020, we spoke to Dr Shaheed Jameel, a virologist, who rubbished the claim saying, “The relation between alkaline foods and coronavirus is totally baseless.”

 The platform adds that the claim originates from a 1991 research paper that studied a different kind of coronavirus in mice and rats and does not apply to humans.

 Clearly, leading pulmonologist Dr Zarir Udwadia did not suggest snorting dry ginger powder to combat COVID-19.
 Such practices not only lack scientific backing, but can also be dangerous to one's health.